 A System to Simulate Differential Equations for Image Processing

-S. Barton et al., "A System to Simulate Differential Equations for Image Processing," ANNIE 2002, American Society of Mechanical Engineers (ASME), Jan 2002.
+S. Barton et al., "A System to Simulate Differential Equations for Image Processing," Intelligent Engineering System through Artificial Neural Networks, vol. 12, American Society of Mechanical Engineers (ASME), Nov 2002.

 Electrical and Computer Engineering